embarks/places-to-cry/README.md

 - Must have a GraphQL API
   - I want TypeScript so I don't have to fuss with JavaScript objects and `console.log` everything.
   - So, I want TypeScript types generated from GraphQL so I can think about my user experience first.
+- Contributions (addPost) must be validated with captcha
 - [nice-to-have] pushes to the `master` branch automatically deploy to lambda

 After: